maykulkarni/Machine-Learning-Curriculum/README.md

   1. [Machine Learning by Andrew Ng](https://www.coursera.org/learn/machine-learning)
      A must do course, best course of Introduction to Machine Learning so far, light on Math and focuses more on concepts.

-  Complete one out of two
+  Complete one out of two:

     1. [Machine Learning A-Z](https://www.udemy.com/machinelearning/)
        Introductory course on ML focusing on not only Python but also R, one of the best sellers on Udemy.